iifl-logo

 c.
 Recognition of Deferred Tax Assets

-We draw attention to Note No 31 of the Standalone Financial Statements where the Management has considered recognition of deferred tax assets during the current financial year assuming virtual certainty supported by convincing evidence that sufficient future taxable income would be available against which such assets can be realised.
+We draw attention to Note 31 of the Standalone Financial Statements where the Management has considered recognition of deferred tax assets amounting to Rs.9,01,327 thousand as at 31st March, 2024 assuming virtual certainty supported by convincing evidence that sufficient future taxable income would be available against which such assets can be realised.

 d.
 Balances of receivables, unsecured and secured loan creditors and their balance confirmations.